churchil15/Pets-Database/README.md

 5. Read information from a database

-      Same as there exist an SQLiteDatabase insert() method
+      Same as there exist an SQLiteDatabase insert() method, there's also an SQLiteDatabase query() which helps you avoid any syntax errors by helping you structure your query.
+This is a better alternative then the rawquery() method which is a similar API used to read the database using pure SQL.

+      In order to use the query() method, we have to define it's parameters (projection, selection, and selectionArgs are the 3 particular parameters that need to be defined).
+Projections simply means the coloumns that we are interested in getting back, selection and selectionArgs deal with the optional WHERE clause